-Eating Disorders and Pelvic Health Rehabilitation : The Role of a Rehab Professional is a live virtual course (including lab and lecture) with required pre-course content accessible on Teachable.
-During the live course, there will be lectures, interactive discussions and lab activities.
-We recommend, if possible, having another human available during the lab activities to practice the techniques discussed.
+Eating Disorders and Pelvic Health Rehabilitation: The Role of a Rehab Professional is a live virtual course (including lecture, treatment concepts, and simulated practice of selected techniques) with required pre-course content accessible on Teachable.
+During the live course, there will be lectures, interactive discussions and clinical treatment and application activities.
+The instructor will email participants with recommended props to assist with simulated treatment techniques.

 Interviews with eating disorder professionals from throughout the country are included in the pre-course lecture to deepen the understanding of the multidimensional effects of eating disorders and the multidisciplinary team necessary to provide support for these individuals.
-Lab activities will be demonstrated and discussed, however, a partner is not necessary for participation in this course. .
+Clinical application activities will be demonstrated and discussed.
+Selected interventions will be practiced, however, a partner is not necessary for participation in this course.

 Informative and insightful Interviews include: